WLON

-WLON (1050 AM) is a radio station broadcasting an oldies format and serving the Lincolnton, North Carolina area, and owned and operated by Calvin Hastings, through licensee KTC Broadcasting, Inc. WLON AM is also the home of Lincoln County football every Friday night, Atlanta Braves baseball, Clemson and Duke and UNC Tar Heels college basketball and football.

-WLON also carries Charlotte Hornet Basketball, Carolina Panther Football, the ACC and NCAA basketball tournaments.
+WLON (1050 AM) is a radio station broadcasting an oldies format and serving the Lincolnton, North Carolina area, and is owned and operated by Lanny Ford, through licensee Sports Talk Guys, LLC.
+WLON is also the home of Lincoln County football every Friday night, Atlanta Braves baseball, Clemson and Duke and UNC Tar Heels college basketball and football.
+WLON also carries Charlotte Hornets basketball, Carolina Panthers football, the ACC and NCAA basketball tournaments.

 History

 Frank Hall of Lake Wylie, Tommy Hunter of Belmont and Jeff and Vivian Nichols of Lincolnton owned the 34-year-old WLON, the only radio station in Lincoln County.
 Jeff Nichols was general manager.
 The format was adult contemporary/oldies.
 Larry Seagle had been news director for 18 years.
 Tim Biggerstaff had been a DJ for about 10 years.